DeepeshKalura/entropy/somn/README.md

-# Somn
-Somn is a fundamental package creating to communication with the ollama and audio with higher speed and work fine with the things.
+Somn is a foundational package designed for efficient communication with Ollama and enhanced audio functionalities, ensuring high performance and reliability.